Harry Marsham: Football

+Geelong (VFL)

-He played as a ruckman and forward for Geelong for seven seasons.
+Recruited from the Chilwell Football Club in the Geelong District Football Association (GDFA), he played as a ruckman and forward for Geelong for seven seasons.

+Richmond (VFL)

-When Geelong were unable to compete in 1916 due to World War I, he crossed to Richmond.
+When Geelong were unable to compete in 1916 due to World War I, he crossed to Richmond, and played in 7 matches (including the Semi-Final against Carlton, at the MCG, on 19 August 1916), and scored 4 goals.

+Geelong (VFL)

 Marsham returned to Geelong for the 1917 season and captained the club that year.
 He retired at the end of the 1919 season.

 Death

 He died at his South Geelong residence on 31 December 1932.